maryis/springBootServices/myKafka/ReadMe.md

 ---------------------------------------@Bean  @Component----------------------
 Spring @Bean annotation tells that a method produces a bean to be managed by the Spring container.
  It is a method-level annotation.
-During Java configuration (@Configuration), the method is executed and its return value is registered as a bean within a BeanFactory. it should be used in a class with @Configuration
+During Java configuration (@Configuration), the method executed and its return value registered as a bean within a BeanFactory. it should be used in a class with @Configuration
  @SpringBootApplication === @Configuration, @EnableAutoConfiguration, and @ComponentScan.